yoterel/adaptive_isotropic_remeshing/README.md

 -i  | Number of iterations to run remeshing

--e  | Epsilon (for adaptive) / Target Edge Length (not adaptive), controls the resolution of output
+-e  | Epsilon (for adaptive) / Target Edge Length (For non adaptive), controls the resolution of output

 -p  | Project result vertices of each iteration on original mesh